StepanTymofiichuk/vocabulary-app-wxpython/README.md

 # Project Description
-This is wx pyython vocabulary app
+This is wx python vocabulary learning app